austin-sohn/Twitter-Clone-Backend/Project2/hug/api/README.md

     - **/home/{username}** -- calls setLogin(username) function and redirects user to "/home/{username}/auth"
     - **/home/{username}/auth** -- sends get request to "/users/{username}/followers" endpoint in users service, returns posts of users that the specific user follows (**authentication needed**)
     - **/public** -- returns all existing posts
+3) registry.py
+    - **Important** -- The registry assumes the url provided by registered services has a "/health" route that can return a 200 response to GET requests
+    - **/registry** -- returns all instances of all registered services
+    - **/registry/{servicename}** -- returns all instances of servicename
+    - **/registry/{servicename} POST** -- registers an instance of servicename.
+The url is provided in the format: text="url"

 Authentication:
 - username=**student**